Call Me Anna

 Call Me Anna is a 1990 American made-for-television biographical drama film directed by Gilbert Cates and written by John McGreevey.
 It is based on the 1988 book Call Me Anna by Patty Duke and Kenneth Turan.
 The film stars Patty Duke, Timothy Carhart, Howard Hesseman, Deborah May, Ari Meyers and Millie Perkins.
 The film premiered on ABC on November 11, 1990.

 Plot

+The film traces Duke’s rise to fame, beginning with her early years under the management of John and Ethel Ross, who changed her name from Anna Marie Duke to Patty Duke.
+It highlights her breakthrough role as Helen Keller in The Miracle Worker, for which she won an Academy Award at age 16.
+The narrative also explores her struggles with bipolar disorder, tumultuous personal relationships, and eventual advocacy for mental health awareness.